 B. Labs allow students to interact.

 III.
-Studies show limited benefit on revision.
+Studies show limited benefits of revision.

 A. Study A: writers on computers are more wordy.